 And guess what?
 Being pregnant with twins is extra shit.
 Doubly shit in fact.
 Who’d have thought it, eh?

 During my first pregnancy I felt sick constantly but was only ever physically ill twice.
 Oh to have that again.
 This time?
 It was grim.
-My sense of smell went haywire and everything made me rush to the loo, or the sink, a discreet (or not so discreet) roadside, and even a measly wet wipe on one unfortunate occasion.
+My sense of smell went haywire and everything made me rush to the loo.
+Or the sink, a discreet (or not so discreet) roadside, or even a measly wet wipe on one unfortunate occasion.

-And don’t even get me started on the exhaustion, piles, varicose veins (not of the leg variety), sciatica, swelling in places you didn’t even know existed from sheer extra weight and such awful pelvic pain you feel like you’re being stabbed every time you try to turn over in bed.
+And don’t even get me started on the exhaustion, piles, varicose veins (not of the leg variety), sciatica, and swelling in places you didn’t even know existed from sheer extra weight.
+And don’t forget such awful pelvic pain you feel like you’re being stabbed every time you try to turn over in bed.
 Beached whale has never been such an apt analogy.
 A physio offered me crutches to help me walk, the pain was so bad.
-I politely declined, wondering how I was supposed to stop Toddler running into oncoming traffic whilst hobbling about on stupid sticks.
+I politely declined.
+Wondering how I was supposed to stop Toddler running into oncoming traffic whilst hobbling about on stupid sticks.

 I think I deserved a medal for managing to bite my tongue when my father in law said “So you’ve had quite an easy pregnancy, then?”
 ARRRRGHHHH!